-- 4.1 Appendix 1 sets out the topics the Committee will consider over the next few months, and also outlines future items for consideration. - 4.2 The Co-ordinating Overview and Scrutiny Committee on 15 December 2023 acknowledged the recommendations in the Governance Review of Birmingham City Council agreed by Cabinet on 12 December 2023.
-Recommendation 5 stated the need to reframe scrutiny work programmes on the Council's improvement and recovery priorities, and that alignment of work programmes should focus on: - a) Having an active part in the 2024/25 budget development process. - b) The safe and effective delivery of key services supporting vulnerable people. - c) Critical performance issues emerging "by exception". - d) Equality and equity issues arising from the development of the 24/25 Budget, the Emergency Budget (to be identified by exception), and other priority scrutiny activity relating to the Budget. - e) Culture, behaviour change and organisational development. - 4.3 It will be important for the Committee to reflect on the findings and recommendations of the Governance Review and review its current work programme to ensure it aligns with the issues set out above. - 4.4 The Committee may decide to add further items to the work programme during the year.
-When considering this, the Committee is advised to consider where it can best add value through scrutiny aligning to the Council's priorities and improvement journey, and how it can prioritise topics for consideration based on the Scrutiny Framework referred to in paragraph 3.5 above.

-4.5 The Council's latest Forward Plan may assist Members in identifying future topics.
+- 4.1 The Co-ordinating OSC on 15 December 2023 acknowledged the recommendations in the Governance Review of Birmingham City Council agreed by Cabinet on 12 December 2023.
+The full report is available from CMIS > Meetings.
+Recommendation 5 of the report sets out the need to reframe the scrutiny work programme to focus on the Council's improvement and recovery priorities and that alignment of work programmes should focus on: - a) Having an active part in the 2024/25 budget development process. - b) The safe and effective delivery of key services supporting vulnerable people. - c) Critical performance issues emerging "by exception". - d) Equality and equity issues arising from the development of the 24/25 Budget, the Emergency Budget (to be identified by exception), and other priority scrutiny activity relating to the Budget. - e) Culture, behaviour change and organisational development. - 4.2 On 17 January 2024, the Committee met informally to consider the developing Improvement and Recovery Plan and the findings and recommendations of the Governance Review.
+The committee reviewed its work programme for February May and reframed it to ensure it aligns with the issues set out above. - 4.3 Appendix 1 sets out the updated work programme and provides information on topics which have now been deferred by the Committee as a result of these discussions. - 4.4 The Committee may decide to add further items to the work programme during the year.
+When considering this, the Committee is advised to consider where it can best add value through scrutiny aligning to the Council's priorities and improvement journey, and how it can prioritise topics for consideration based on the Scrutiny Framework and Governance Review referred to in paragraphs 3.5 and 4.1 above. - 4.5 The Council's latest Forward Plan may assist Members in identifying future topics.
 The following reports are of particular relevance to this Overview and Scrutiny Committee: